 - Sample size discipline: 3 is the minimum to capture a degradation curve (start / peak / decline).
 2 isn’t enough; 4+ provides diminishing marginal data.
 Vendor claims of “5-7 max use” overstate real-world replacement habit (Sharpologist polls show 52% replace at 3-5).

-- 72-hour spacing: at 72h, beard growth reaches ~0.6mm — long enough to reveal a blade’s true cutting character, short enough that hair density remains within a daily-shave reviewer’s frame of reference.
+- 72-hour spacing: at 72h the stubble has reached a 3-day length (roughly 0.5–4 mm) — long enough to reveal a blade’s true cutting character, short enough that hair density remains within a daily-shave reviewer’s frame of reference.
 24-48h growth is too forgiving (most blades feel similar).
 96h+ growth is too long (different mechanics — closer to beard-trimming territory).

 - Skin recovery: 72h between sessions allows complete recovery from any micro-irritation.
 Faster cadence accumulates skin trauma that confounds blade-attributable scoring.